Lung Cancer Screening Program

 What is lung cancer screening?

-“Screening” refers to performing exams on patients who don't have any symptoms, to allow detection of cancer at an early stage.
+“Screening” refers to performing exams on patients who don't have any symptoms, to detect cancer at an early stage.
 Many patients do not have symptoms when lung cancer first starts.
+Screening with low-dose computed tomography (CT) could find lung cancer at a stage when it is still curable through treatment.

 A low dose CT uses a small amount of radiation to make detailed images of your lungs, which are analyzed by a radiologist.
 Low dose CT uses a much lower dose of radiation than a regular CT scan.
 It is not painful and takes only a few minutes.